 Systems Control Manager:

 Aids the Associate Director of Grounds and the Associate Director of HSPP as needed.
-Establishes and maintains a Veoci room for every event.
+Establishes and maintains a VEOCI room for every event.
 Attends all required Critical Incident Management Team and FM meetings related to the planning, execution and after-actions reviews of snow events.
 Over-see’s the SCC’s involvement with the execution of this plan.

 HSPP Zone Managers: